Araujia sericifera: Insect trap

 The structure of the flower includes a number of wedge-shaped openings that function as an insect trap (hence its English name of "cruel plant"), without being a carnivorous plant, where it occasionally and inadvertently traps the pollinator's proboscis, leading to its death.
 When the foragers put their tongue in the flower, it is blocked by hooks and only the most robust insects manage to free themselves.
 The insects can die in the flower if the captivity lasts too long.
 The hummingbird hawk-moth, monarch butterfly, and some bees are often victims of this plant.

 Distribution

-The plant is native to South America: Peru mainly, but also Argentina and Brazil.
+The plant is native to South America: Peru mainly, but also Argentina, Brazil, and Uruguay.

 It was introduced to Europe and other areas as an ornamental plant, but it is now considered a noxious weed.
-This plant is now widely distributed in France by horticultural networks as a climbing and scent plant.
-It is established in rather rich, sunny soil (possibly in partial shade).
-It will only be perennial when protected from frost.

-Nowadays its geographical distribution includes southern Europe, South Africa, North America (California, Georgia), South America (Argentina, Brazil, Paraguay, Uruguay), Australia, and New Zealand.
+The plant is now widely distributed in France by horticultural networks as a climbing and scent plant.
+It thrives in rich soil in sunny locations (possibly also in partial shade) and becomes perennial when protected from frost.
+The plant's geographical distribution included southern Europe, South Africa, North America (California, Georgia, North Carolina), South America (Argentina, Brazil, Paraguay, Uruguay), Australia, and New Zealand in 2024.